dm4p385/gbu-blog/content/posts/totp-based-qr.md

 In the end we were able to

 - Minimize network usage by reducing the throughput.
-- Preserved security by still retaining the expiry feature.
+- Preserve security by still retaining the expiry feature.
-- Implemented all of this within just 3 days of the app launch!
+- Implement all of this within just 3 days of the app launch!
 - Handle ticketing worth 7.6 million INR without a hitch
 - But most importantly… won user trust ♥️